Venice Lido: Venice Film Festival

 76th Venice Film Festival on the Lido.

 Lido di Venezia is home to the Venice International Film Festival (Mostra Internazionale d'Arte Cinematografica della Biennale di Venezia, "International Exhibition of Cinematographic Art of the Venice Biennale").
 It is the world's oldest film festival and one of the three most prestigious ones, together with the Cannes Film Festival and Berlin International Film Festival.
 These are sometimes called the "Big Three".

 The film festival started in 1932.
 It was the idea of the then chair of the Venice Biennale who was worried about a decline in tourism at Lido due to the Wall Street Crash of 1929 and understood that cinema could help to alleviate this.
 It was successful.
 The prince Umberto di Savoia, Winston Churchill, Henry Ford and film stars such as Greta Garbo and Clark Gable attended.
 Forty films from six countries were shown on the terrace of the Excelsior hotel.
 No awards were given, but an audience referendum chose which films and performances were the most praiseworthy.

 The second festival was held in 1934.
 It was meant to be a biennial event but it became annual because of the success of the first one.
 There were some 20 awards, but there was no jury.
-Premiers were shown, which increased the prestige of the festival.
+Premieres were shown, which increased the prestige of the festival.
 So did a scandal caused by a Gustav Machaty's Ecstasy which showed scenes with a female nude, at a time when this was considered scandalous, which also launched the career of the actress Hedy Lammarr.
 This time the films were shown in the garden of the Excelsior hotel.
 In 1937 the venue of the festival was opened.
 It is the Palazzo del Cinema.